 Kate Hoffman is an active Teaching Artist and Visual Artist.
 She received her MFA in Visual Art from the University of California, San Diego and a BFA in Fiber Art from the Maryland Institute College of Art in Baltimore.
 Since 1999 she has been following her passion for project based learning, working with youth and art in Baltimore, Cambridge, Baton Rouge, and San Diego city schools before landing in Los Angeles in 2009.
 This past summer found her working on a stop-motion animation as an artist-in-residence at the Tides Institute Museum of Art in Maine.
 She has previously been an artist-in-residence at the Banff Centre in Canada, the Birch Creek Ranch in Utah and at Centre Est-Nord-Est in Quebec.
 In 2012, she had solo exhibitions of her whaling meets the underground railroad project, Black Gold-Liquid Gold, the Golden Age of Whaling at Whittier College and at the ATA Gallery in San Francisco.
 In 2015 and 2014 she was included in local art and performance exhibitions; HomeLA/ JB Merrill House, Squaring the Circle in Llano del Rio, Art School at Human Resources and Surface Tensions at the Institute for Generosity and Labor.
 As part of the Arts Team at LFCSA she is as eager to share her expertise and enthusiasm for working across art mediums as she is to learn from those in her greater community both young and tall.

 Whitney Salyer received her M.A. in Dance Education with a K-12 certification from New York University and her B.A. in Dance and the Liberal Arts from Huntingdon College in Montgomery, Alabama.
 She has danced with the Huntingdon Dancers, Douglas Dunn and Dancers in New York City, and with Alabama Dance Theatre.
-Whitney taught in the Dance Program at Baldwin Arts and Academics Magnet School in Montgomery, Alabama for three years, and served as the program director for another three years.
+Ms. Salyer taught in the Dance Program at Baldwin Arts and Academics Magnet School in Montgomery, Alabama for three years, and served as the program director for another three years.
 During her time in Alabama, she helped write the Dance Frameworks and establish the Best Practices in Dance Education for the Montgomery County Board of Education.
-Whitney has conducted numerous dance integration workshops for the Alabama Institute for Education in the Arts and Very Special Arts.
-She is a member of AAHPERD and the National Dance Education Organization.
-In 2012, Whitney moved to Los Angeles to pursue professional, personal, and creative endeavors.
-In Los Angeles, Whitney has taught at The Buckley School, Gabriella Charter School, and Camino Nuevo, but is ecstatic to have finally found a home at Los Feliz Charter School for the Arts.
-As her third year with LFSCA begins, she looks forward to continuing the magic and joy each student brings to dance class!
+Whitney has conducted numerous dance integration workshops for the Alabama Institute for Education in the Arts, Very Special Arts, and LFCSA’s Catalyst program.
+In 2012, Ms. Salyer moved to Los Angeles to pursue professional, personal, and creative endeavors.
+She is a health, wellness, and fitness enthusiast, is an avid New York Times cross-worder, and is currently working her way through all seven seasons of The Golden Girls.
+She loves to share her passion for the magic found in movement and is excited to begin her fifth year at LFCSA!

 Evelyn began her journey as an educator in 2003, and joined the LFCSA community in 2010.
 Her work with LFCSA students and teachers aims to create opportunities for impactful, artful, interdisciplinary, and civically engaged learning experiences.
 She believes that access to arts education is a student’s right, and sees the power of the arts manifested in her students’ lives every day.
 In her role as Arts Integration Director, she works with arts specialists, classroom teachers, administration, parents, and community partners, to advance the school’s vision for arts integrated, civically engaged, progressive education.
 She oversees the school’s Artist in Residency program, events with guest artists, and the Catalyst Network, a group of LA-based arts education advocates working to bring the arts to the core of K-12 education.
 She feels privileged to be able to work every day with a team of passionate educators, fearless students, and visionary administrators.
 Evelyn loves to travel, garden, spend time with family and friends, and work on new artistic adventures.